realworldocaml/book/en/04-lists-options-and-patterns.md

 - : int = 10
 ```

+_(yminsky: I wonder if we should largely skip the monad thing in this
+chapter, and instead put in a forward reference to the error handling
+chapter, which discusses these idioms in some detail.)_

 One annoying thing about the use of options is that functions do not
 compose directly.
 For example, if we wanted to compute the third
 element of a list using the `List.hd` and `List.tl` functions, we